 Explanation: See 13a(iv).
-The project is expected to result in an increase in population of +/- 360 to 700 new residents for new development in the specific plan.
-The annexation of the +/- 39 acre area containing 61 homes is estimated to add approximately 200 residents.
-New residents from development within the specific plan will be able to access local parks and recreational facilities.
-It's likely that residents from the additional area to be annexed already use City facilities and no increase in park usage resulting from the annexation would occur.
+The project is expected to result in an increase in population of +/- 360 to 700 new residents.
+New residents will be able to access local parks and recreational facilities.
 In 2001 the City completed a Parks Master Plan to document demand for existing recreational facilities and programs and anticipate future need to 2020 and beyond.
 Results of the plan indicated the need for a variety of facilities as city population continued to grow.
 Since the plan's completion the City has taken a number of steps to implement the recommendations including renovations to a number of facilities.
 The continued implementation of the Parks Master Plan and the contribution of park in-lieu fees will offset potential impacts.
 New households also enhance the City's revenue base for the City to maintain city facilities, such as parks, as a result of increased property taxes and sales tax revenue from household expenditures.
 Therefore the project will have a less than significant impact on existing facilities.